twingly/twingly-amqp/README.md

 #### Url cache

-`Twingly::AMQP::Ping.new` can optionally take an url cache which caches the urls and only pings in the urls that isn't already cached.
+`Twingly::AMQP::Pinger.new` can optionally take an url cache which caches the urls and only pings in the urls that isn't already cached.
 The cache needs to respond to the two following methods:

 ```ruby
 class UrlCache